-- 1. An applicant for initial certification as an operator may request to be certified without meeting the requirements of either rule 335-13-12-.02(1)(c) or rule 335-13-12-.02(2)(d), provided the applicant has attended at least 15 hours of ADEM-approved training or continuing education courses since April 15, 2008 and can demonstrate at least 5 years of relevant experience working at MSW landfills; or - 2.
-An applicant may request to be certified without meeting the requirements of both rule 335-13-12-.02(2)(c) and rule 335-13-12-.02(2)(d) by attending at least 15 hours of ADEM-approved training or continuing education courses since April 15, 2008, and can demonstrate at least 8 years of qualifying experience working at MSW landfills; or - 3.
-An applicant may request initial certification pursuant to the provisions of rule 335-13-12-.03. - (3) Construction/Demolition and Industrial Landfill Operator Certification - (a) The facilities subject to this Chapter are required to have at least one operator holding certification from the Department.
+- 1. An applicant for initial certification as an operator may request to be certified without meeting the requirements of either rule 335-13-12-.02(2)(c) or rule 335-13-12-.02(2)(d), provided the applicant has attended at least 15 hours of ADEM-approved training or continuing education courses within the past three years and can demonstrate at least 5 years of relevant experience working at MSW landfills; or - 2.
+An applicant may request to be certified without meeting the requirements of both rule 335-13-12-.02(2)(c) and rule 335-13-12-.02(2)(d) by attending at least 15 hours of ADEM-approved training or continuing education courses within the past three years, and can demonstrate

-- (b) A person desiring to be certified must file an application with the Department on a form provided by the Department, along with the appropriate application fee. - (c) At a minimum, the applicant must be a graduate of high school or an accredited GED program, and have worked at a landfill in the State of Alabama for at least 1 year. - (d) The applicant must have attended at least 10 hours of relevant training or continuing education courses approved by the Department since April 15, 2008 to receive certification. - (e) Any certificate granted under this rule shall be renewable every 3 years, unless revoked or invalidated for cause as determined by the Department. - (f) All persons required to obtain certification may become re-certified within 3 years by attending a total of at least 30 hours of Department approved training.
+- at least 8 years of relevant experience working at MSW landfills; or - 3.
+An applicant may request initial certification pursuant to the provisions of rule 335-13-12-.03. - (3) Construction/Demolition and Industrial Landfill Operator Certification. - (a) The facilities subject to this chapter are required to have at least one operator holding certification from the Department. - (b) A person desiring to be certified must file an application with the Department on a form provided by the Department, along with the appropriate application fee. - (c) At a minimum, the applicant must be a graduate of high school or an accredited GED program, and have worked at a landfill for at least 1 year. - (d) The applicant must have attended at least 10 hours of relevant training or continuing education courses approved by the Department within the past three years to receive certification. - (e) Any certificate granted under this rule shall be renewable every 3 years, unless revoked or invalidated for cause as determined by the Department. - (f) All persons required to obtain certification may become re-certified within 3 years by attending a total of at least 30 hours of Department approved training.
 The Department will maintain a list of approved continuing education training programs.

-(g) Exceptions
+(g) Exceptions.